 Example of Blockchain Hashing

-A basic example of hashing is used to digitally sign a piece of software so that it is available for download.
+An example of hashing is what functions as a digital signature on a piece of software so that it is available for download.
 To do this you need a hash of the script of the program you want to download.
-You also need a digital signature, which gets hashed as well.
+You also need an actual digital signature, which also gets hashed.

-Once the input data has been hashed the software is encrypted.
+Once the input data is hashed the software is encrypted.
 And once the software is encrypted it can be downloaded.
 So, when someone downloads software, the browser needs to decrypt the file and check the two unique hash values.
 The browser then runs the same hash function, using the same algorithm and hashes both the file and the signature again.
 If the browser successfully produces the same hash value, it can confirm that both the signature and the file are authentic and that have not been altered.

 The Meaning of Deterministic in Hash Values

 Hash values are deterministic and respond to the parameters of the given variables of the algorithm.
-So, the reason hashing is so useful for cryptocurrencies is that the same sequence cannot be reproduced with a different data set as the input.
+So, the reason hashing is so important for cryptocurrencies is that the same sequence will never be reproduced with a different data set as the input.
 That means no two hashes can be the same.

 The resultant hash of the input of data and is both unique and irreversible.
-For example, an input of “123” will always have the same output -if it didn’t and it came up with a different output every time it was hashed, then there would be no consistency or validity to the process because your programs would never speak the same language and therefore could not run the code.
+For example, an input of “123” will always have the same output.
+If it didn’t, and it came up with a different output every time it was hashed, then there would be no consistency or validity to the process.
+It would also mean that your programs would never speak the same language and therefore could not run the code.
 The hash used for Bitcoin is a 65-digit-hexadecimal number -which I will explain shortly.